So, trolling the web I saw this photo. “Hmm… unusual ” you may think… “interesting shaped pieces….gnarly hand….”

 In this extreme winder stair, every piece of steel and glass was CNC cut and formed from this 3D model resulting in fewer than 4 days installation of the structure.

 The mindset which demonises immigration is so destabilising to everything democracy stands for.
 Being one of those “immigrants”, I feel it important to share the experience and hopefully dispel some myths: My wife is from the UK, I am from the US.
 We moved here 4 1/2 years ago to support/assist with her family and her ageing parents.
 Every 30 months, we have to re-apply for my family visa.
-The cost for each 30-month re-application is roughly £5000 to £8000 – with a substantial part of that fee an NHS surcharge.
+The cost for each 30-month re-application process is roughly £5000 to £8000 – with a substantial part of that fee an NHS surcharge (this is in addition to PAYE deductions).
 The application is 70+ pages (it grows every time) and requires a massive amount of supportive documentation (requiring all originals and often 20+ years old).
 We cheerfully accept all of this as a consequence of our commitment of our lives together as we’d lived in the US for 10 years prior and had a somewhat similar process there for my wife’s.
 We respect the overall process, we accept its costs and its complexities.

 So this is my family’s personal example and I apologize for the details, but feel they are relevant to illustrate an “immigrants” experience.
 On one hand, these people from away are working doubly hard to integrate themselves, but on the other hand, the goal posts are shifting so fast with callous and frequently deceitful indifference based mostly on easily marketed, political hot-topics.